-Anthony Fauci Accuser Diana Andrade Reportedly Said She Was Paid By Jacob Wohl & Jack Burkman To Lie
+Anthony Fauci Accuser Diana Andrade Reportedly Claims She Was Paid By Jacob Wohl & Jack Burkman To Lie

 “Grow up, for Christ’s sake,” the men purportedly say before ending the call.

-Contacted by Rommelmann, Wohl said that he had “no comment” about the allegations that they paid Andrade to lie, while Burkman said that he “stand[s] by Diana and her allegations.”
+Contacted by Rommelmann, Wohl said that he had “no comment” about the allegations that they paid Andrade to lie.
+Burkman said that he “stand[s] by Diana and her allegations.”

 Rommelmann also adds that Andrade herself has been “vague” about some aspects of the story, adding further confusion to the matter of who is telling the truth in the entire escapade.